orangelpai/DeFi-subgraph/README.md

-# rari-capital-subgraph
+# DeFi-Projects-Subgraph
-Query the data from Rari Capital V2
+Query the data from some interesting and innovate DeFi Projects